khananov/TestParserXml/README.md

 ### Before Running the Application

-Before running the application, you need to follow these steps:
+You need to follow these steps:

 1. Ensure that you have JDK 17 and Maven 3 installed.
 2. Unzip the project.
 3. Create a database using PostgreSQL.
 Create and fill a table using the script *init_db.sql*, located in the *./scripts/sql* folder.
-4. Configure logging and database connection parameters in *configuration.properties*, located in the *src/main/resources* folder.
+4. Configure logging and database connection parameters in *configuration.properties*, located in the *./src/main/resources* folder.
 5. Assuming you're in the root directory and execute the following command (or use scripts in *./scripts* folder):
 ```bash
 $ mvn clean package